BrookeHeck/github.io-reading-notes-/class-07.md

 - An analogy for prototypes and inheritance from my last job would be thinking of a generic cargo jet as the prototype.
 The properties inherited by all cargo aircrafs could be name, number of pallets positions, maximum number of passenger seats, max cargo weight capacity.
 All cargo aircrafts would have these properties, but they wouldn't be the same for each specific aircraft.

 ## Things I would like to know more about
+- I've never used an HTML table and didn't know that it was even possible to style a website just using a table.
+I know that styling a whole website like this is a bad idea, but I would like to learn more about different ways to style a table with CSS.

 ### Links
 [Domain Modeling](https://github.com/codefellows/domain_modeling#domain-modeling)